OpenTranslationBible/open-bible/en-GB/47.2 Corinthians/md/2-corinthians-10.md

 ## 2 Corinthians 10:17

-But, “Let the one who boasts, boast in the Lord.”
+But, “Let he who boasts, boast in the Lord.”

 ## 2 Corinthians 10:18